atae/BeautifulTyping/Readme.md

 ## Beautiful Typing

 ### Background
-Beautiful Typing is a series of arcade-style typing challenges that will test the user's ability to type in different situations.
+Beautiful Typing is a series of arcade-style typing challenges that will test the users ability to type in different situations.
 This will be accomplished with 3 basic goals in mind:

   1. Beautiful interactive aesthetics to keep the user immersed